jessp01/devilspie2/README.md

 opened, and the rules in them are applied on the window.
 (See the [Configuration section](#configuration) for more details.)

-Unfortunately the rules of the original Devil's Pie are not supported.
+Unfortunately, the rules of the original Devil's Pie are not supported.

 `devilspie2` will load all the Lua files in this folder in alphabetical order.